 OFV has been reported in other Nolinoideae in Australia (Mei et al. 2016, Dietzgen, Tassi, et al. 2018), including Liriope spicata (Thunb.)
 Lour.
 (Mei et al. 2016).
 Our plants are thought to belong to different species of Liriope which are not L. spicata and we are not aware of any record which reports OFV infection in Ophiopogon plants.
 Unfortunately, liriopogons species are very similar in appearance and growth habit, with few useful characters used for their classification (Fantz 2008a).
 Furthermore, the horticultural industry has created a diverse array of cultivars of these plants, which are often mislabeled (Fantz 2008a).
 Aside from the taxonomic confusion created by humans, natural hybrids between Ophiopogon and Liriope have created a natural source of error for reconstructing phylogenies (Zhou et al. 2009).
 Together, these factors make it difficult to differentiate and identify plants in the landscape by visual inspection alone.
 These obfuscations of species identity may be accounted for in the future via sequence comparisons of the OFV-infected plants, but these comparisons are beyond the scope of our current report.
 Nonetheless, we are confident that ours is the first report of OFV infecting Aspidistra elatior; although (Zheng et al. 2013) mentions the association of B. californicus with A. elatior they make no mention of OFV symptoms in this plant.

 Detecting OFV in Florida represents a concern for horticulturalists who grow susceptible plants of economic importance, including orchids, Liriope, Ophiopogon, or other susceptible Asparagales spp. which are commonly used in landscaping.
 Florida is also home to a plethora of native and naturalized orchid species, many of which are threatened, including the famous Ghost Orchid, Dendrophylax lindenii (Lindl.)
 Benth. ex Rolfe.
 Furthermore, OFV represents an obstacle to overcome for the burgeoning interest in cultivating Vanilla in southern Florida (Chambers et al. 2019).
-Lastly, some OFV isolates are known to be involved with nuclear types of Citrus Leprosis (Roy et al. 2015), which may be a cause for concern for the citrus industry.
+Lastly, some OFV isolates are known to be involved with nuclear types of citrus leprosis (Roy et al. 2015), which may be a cause for concern for the citrus industry.
 In fact, Kitajima et al. (2011) found that the Citrus Leprosis virus (CiLV) which previously affected Florida citrus was a nuclear type of citrus leprosis, which are closely related to OFV strains (Roy et al. 2013).
 B. californicus and B. yothersi are both known vectors of Dichorhaviruses (OFV) and Cileviruses (Citrus Leprosis) (Knorr 1968, Kondo et al. 2003, Beltran-Beltran et al. 2020) and B. obovatus is a suspected vector as well (Childers et al. 2003).
-All three mite species/complexes are present in Florida (Childers et al. 2003, Akyazi et al. 2017) (see Fig. 3), therefore it is critical to monitor the spread of Orchid Fleck Virus and its mite vector(s) to determine what risk this virus represents for plants in Florida and the surrounding regions.
+All three mite species/complexes are present in Florida (Childers et al. 2003, Akyazi et al. 2017) (see Fig. 3); therefore, it is critical to monitor the spread of Orchid Fleck Virus and its mite vector(s) to determine what risk this virus represents for plants in Florida and the surrounding regions.

-Brief Section on Control Options?
+Brief Section on Control Options

-Galendromus helveolus (Acari: Phytoseiidae) have been reported to feed on eggs, larvae and nymphs of B. californicus (Chen et al. 2006).
+The predatory mite Galendromus helveolus (Acari: Phytoseiidae) have been reported to feed on eggs, larvae and nymphs of B. californicus (Chen et al. 2006).

-Metarhizium anisopliae var. acridum has been shown to be pathogenic to B. phoenicis (Magalhães et al. 2005), we have encountered similar fungal infections
+The entomopathogenic fungus Metarhizium anisopliae var. acridum has been shown to be pathogenic to B. phoenicis (Magalhães et al. 2005), we have encountered similar fungal infections

 Figures and Tables